 Building for Ethereum

-Ethereum is the first smart contract platform, and as a result, a large number of decentralized applications run on Ethereum today.
+Ethereum is the first smart contract platform, and as a result, a large number of decentralized apps run on Ethereum today.
 Ethereum has the largest developer community out of any blockchain and an even larger community of users.

 Other Blockchain Platforms